Constructing Parsers

 julia> e1("Some Avenue 42")

-.
+"Some Avenue"State is managed as sequence_state_type(parts; tuplestate).
 Overwrite to optimize state types special cases.

 julia> Sequence('a',CharIn("AB")*'b')